SafwenNaimi/SSTAR/README.md

 We provide link to the skeleton annotations of our ARMM dataset, you can directly download them and use them for training & testing.

 # Training:
-To run a baseline experiment:
+To run a baseline SSTAR experiment:

     python main.py -b